bookofproofs/bookofproofs.github.io/_sources/history/19th-century/walfisz.md

 5. Co-invented the Wintner–Walfisz theorem, which describes the distribution of prime numbers.
 6. Authored over 90 books and papers on mathematics and statistics.

 Born 2 July 1892, Warsaw, Russian Empire (now Poland).
-Died 29 May1962, Tbilisi, Georgia.
+Died 29 May 1962, Tbilisi, Georgia.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Walfisz/)